devendra1007/Customer_Segmentation/README.md

 ## Notes

 - The optimal number of clusters was determined to be 5, based on the elbow method (wss).
-- The analysis and visualizations are saved in an HTML file as the final output.
+- The analysis and visualizations are saved in an PDF file as the final output.

 ## Author